lilblizzard/DeveloperPlaybook/infrateam_first_responder.md

 * Slack channels relevant to applications in the portfolio:
   - `#dlme` - "Digital Library of the Middle East" - we are responsible for dlme-transform, related to indexing of materials.
   - `#dlss-aaas` - "Accessioning as a Service" - where accessioneers may surface problems
-  - `#dlss-argo-dev`- where accessioneers and object editors may surface problems
   - `#dlss-etds-dev` - Electronic Theses and Dissertations channel
   - `#dlss-infrastructure` <-- our team's main channel
   - `#dlss-preservation-dev`
   - `#dlss-sinopia-dev` - Sinopia is our linked data channel
   - `#earthworks` - for gis-robot-suite related discussion
-  - `#pre-assembly` - where accessioneers may surface problems with pre-assembly
   - `#sdr-operations`
   - `#sul-cap-collab` - has developers in the School of Medicine working on the Profiles project (which we connect to with our sul-pub system)
   - `#web-archiving`